7. Retrosynthesis

 return DataLoader(dataset, batch_size=batch_size, shuffle=True)

-function which calculates token-level accuracy of predictions from the model, while ignoring padded positions.
-Token-level accuracy is used here during the training and evaluation loops as sequence-level comparisions may be too harsh for the model to learn.
+Next, we define the compute_accuracy function which calculates token-level accuracy of predictions from the model, while ignoring padded positions.
+Token-level accuracy is used here during the training and evaluation loops as sequence-level comparisons may be too harsh for the model to learn.
 During testing, sequence-level checking may be used e.g., exact match or top-k accuracy.

 # Helper function